 Kristan was hired in 2006 to lead Students for Life of America (SFLA).
-Since launching SFLA’s full-time operation, Kristan has helped more than triple the number of campus pro-life groups in the United States, from 181 to almost 800 in 49 states, and grow the SFLA National Conference from 450 in 2007 to 2,000 in 2012, making the event the largest pro-life conference in the nation.
-In 2013, she authored SFLA’s first book Courageous: Students Abolishing Abortion in this Lifetime.
+Since launching SFLA’s full-time operation, Kristan has helped propel the ratio of pro-life groups to Planned Parenthood groups to 4:1, make the SFLA National Conference the largest gathering of pro-life youth in the world, and make SFLA a serious influential player in the national abortion debate.

 As President, Kristan directs the mission and strategy of Students for Life of America.
 In addition, Kristan serves as the organization’s official spokeswoman and has appeared on Fox News, CNN, MSNBC, EWTN, Family Talk with Dr. James Dobson and the Christian Broadcasting Network.
 She is frequently blogger for LifeNews.com and Townhall.com and has also been quoted in numerous national and regional newspapers such as the Washington Times, Washington Post, FoxNews.com.
 A dynamic speaker, Kristan travels the country talking to students and adults alike on a wide range of topics including Planned Parenthood, Real Feminism, Real Social Justice, Pro-Life Activism and Leadership.